LaurenColvin/portfolio/README.md

 ## About Me

-:palm_tree: I live 5 min from the beach in Playa Del Rey.
+:palm_tree: I live steps from the beach in Playa Del Rey.
 :surfer: I love getting in a morning surf.
 :cat2: I have an adorable orange cat named Louie.
 :earth_americas: I am passionate about sustainability, especially in the fashion industry.
 :tent: I love camping and getting outdoors.
 :performing_arts: I grew up performing and will never miss and opportunity to watch a musical.